awsdocs/aws-batch-user-guide/doc_source/security-iam.md

 ### AWS Account Root User<a name="security_iam_authentication-rootuser"></a>

   When you first create an AWS account, you begin with a single sign\-in identity that has complete access to all AWS services and resources in the account\.
 This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.
-We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones\.
+We strongly recommend that you don't use the root user for your everyday tasks, even the administrative ones\.
 Instead, adhere to a [best practice of using the root user only to create your first IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)\.
 Then securely lock away the root user credentials and use them to perform only a few account and service management tasks\.

 ### IAM user and groups<a name="security_iam_authentication-iamuser"></a>